-If a student is unable to maintain the payment arrangements or has a past due account balance over \$500 on the Randall University account, he/she will not be allowed to take finals or re-enroll.
-Unpaid balances and past due balances will result in a HOLD being placed on the student's account which will prevent the student from using MySaint (Populi) or seeing their grades.
+If a student is unable to maintain the payment arrangements or has a past due account balance over \$250 on the Randall University account, he/she will not be allowed to take finals or re-enroll.
+Unpaid balances and past due balances will result in a HOLD being placed on the student's account which will prevent the student from using MySaint (Populi), registering for classes, participating in extracurricular activities, taking finals, and getting transcripts or diplomas.

-WITHDRAWALS AND REFUNDS
+DROPS, WITHDRAWALS AND REFUNDS